changsin/changsin.github.io/_posts/2020-10-16-how-to-setup-github-page.md

 ---
 layout: post
-title:  "Jekyll and Hyde: How to use Jekyll and Hydejack to create a blog site"
+title: "Jekyll and Hyde"
+subtitle: "How to use Jekyll and Hydejack to create a blog site"
-subtitle:   ""
 categories: coding
 tags: web
 comments: true
 ---

+# Jekyll and Hyde: How to use Jekyll and Hydejack to create a blog site
-# Why use Jekyll?
+## Why use Jekyll?

 [GitHub Pages](https://pages.github.com/) is a great way to create a blog site.
-THe advantages are:
+The advantages are:

 * **It is free:** If you have a github account, you can have one personal github page for free as long as the domain name is [github user id].github.io.